 A solution of 0.25% thyme oil killed all the p.acnes in just five minutes.
 For topical purposes, acne gurus generally recommend diluting thyme oil to 5% concentration, which is far higher.

 Thyme oil also demonstrated the strongest results against three different types of cancer cells.
 This study was almost entirely ignored when it was released back in 2010 but the results are highly promising.

 Our second piece of information comes from a press release from the University of Leeds entitled “thyme for a more natural cure for acne”.
 Leeds scientists performed a similar study in which thyme oil was tested against p.acnes bacteria and then compared to two other essential oils, myrrh and marigold.
 While all three essential oils killed p.acnes bacteria after five minutes, thyme was easily the most effective.
 It was even more effective than Benzoyl Peroxide and caused nowhere near the same skin irritation.
 This press release gained a ton of publicity when it was released by the University of Leeds back in 2013.

 What’s so great about these two studies?
 Killing p.acnes is great news since it’s the main acne bacteria and it’s what triggers the inflammatory assault that creates acne in the first place.
-Essential oils like tea tree oil are known to kill p.acnes excellently, but thyme oil seems to be astonishingly effective.
+The likes of tea tree oil and blue light devices are known to kill p.acnes excellently, but thyme oil seems to be astonishingly effective.

 Elsewhere there’s plenty of other evidence for thyme oil’s antibacterial effect.
 This study tested the effect of thyme oil and basil oil on common bacterial food pathogens.
 Both basil and thyme demonstrated strong antimicrobial properties against two food contaminants called Shigella sonnei and Shigella flexneri.
 These vicious pathogens lead to acute fever, acute abdominal cramping, nausea and diarrhoea 1-7 days after consumption from food.